The Abbess

 Heidelberg, Nun

-Death comments on the abbess being slightly pregnant.
+Death makes a comment on the abbess being slightly pregnant.
 The abbess apparently ignores Death's smart-ass remarks, and keeps on wailing.
 There are two reasons for this:

-The first reason is that in the text tradition known as Oberdeutscher vierzeiliger Totentanz, the humans' complaints have been written many years, before Death's speeches were added, creating a dialogue.
-Therefore it's very typical that people speak at cross purposes.
+The first reason is that in the text tradition known as Oberdeutscher vierzeiliger Totentanz, the humans' complaints had been written many years, before Death's speeches were added, creating a dialogue.
+Therefore it's very typical that Death and his victims speak at cross purposes.

 The other reason is that the abbess didn't become pregnant before a more recent renovation of the mural — at a time where there was no longer respect for Catholic ecclesiasticals.

-The picture to the left is from Klein-Basel, where we can see how the painting in Groß-Basel once looked.
-The abbess smilingly carries her head on one side, just like the nun in Heidelberg, and the text is also very reminiscent of the dialogue in Heidelberg.
-In Klein-Basel Death does not comment on the abbess's' belly.
+The picture to the left is from Kleinbasel, where we can see how the painting in Großbasel once looked.
+The abbess smilingly carries her head on one side, just like the nun in Heidelberg's block book, and the text is also very reminiscent of the dialogue in Heidelberg and other versions of the high German dance of death.
+In Kleinbasel Death does not comment on the abbess's' belly.

 Fraw Eptissen ir mosen auch dran